High Speed Current Collection Project

 Laying the boards

 This rather unflattering shot shows another test train formed of a class 47, HSFV4 ferry van and Lab One, stopped on the straight whilst a reflective board is fixed in the four foot.
 This was to enable accurate positioning of the train to be recorded via a reflected light beam from the coach.
-Note the coach is now fitted with APT-E bogies
+Note the coach is now fitted with APT-E LC1 bogies

 What's going on?
 Quite what was happening on this occasion is forgotten now but this is the hut at MP114 where instrumentation was occasionally housed during pantograph testing.

-OHLE in 1973 The view from the A46 road bridge looking south not long after the equipment had been installed.
+The view from the A46 road bridge looking south not long after the equipment had been installed.
 Note the instrumentation on the nearest mast.

 Author's collection